KAT-Advanced-Medical/KAM/README.md

 ## Disclaimer from current Developers

-- This isn’t a bug free or official Version of the KAT System (Official one is here: https://steamcommunity.com/sharedfiles/filedetails/?id=2020940806 )
-  - This Git is for Development use
+- This Git is for Development use, full playable version is also on Steam availible (https://steamcommunity.com/sharedfiles/filedetails/?id=2020940806)
 - Everybody can make Pull/Push request
 - As this addon depends on ACE, some of its updates may break KAT, so fix from our side can take some time
 - New features are still in development

 ## Core features